yysun/git-tools/README.md

 Git Tools and Git Tools 2019 are the successors of [Git Source Control Provider](https://visualstudiogallery.msdn.microsoft.com/63a7e40d-4d71-4fbb-a23b-d262124b8f4c).

 [Git Source Control Provider](https://marketplace.visualstudio.com/items?itemName=yysun.GitSourceControlProvider) was the Visual Studio extension for Visual Studio 2008/2010.
 It integrates Git tools to Visual Studio as a source control provider since Visual Studio 2008 ([Github Project](https://github.com/yysun/Git-Source-Control-Provider)) ([InfoQ News](https://www.infoq.com/news/2010/06/Git-Visual-Studio)).

-Started in Visual Studio 2013, Microsoft has built the Microsoft Git provider into Visual Studio, but Visual Studio remains allowing only one active source control provider at a time.
+Starting in Visual Studio 2013, Microsoft has built the Microsoft Git provider into Visual Studio, but Visual Studio remains allowing only one active source control provider at a time.
 [Git Tools](https://marketplace.visualstudio.com/items?itemName=yysun.GitTools) is modified from the Git Source Control Provider to become a standalone extension.
 It is compatible with Microsoft Git and can run side by side with Microsoft Git.

 Visual Studio 2019 has a new asynchronous extension architecture.
 [Git Tools 2019](https://marketplace.visualstudio.com/items?itemName=yysun.git-tools-2019) is modified from Git Tools to adopt the new architecture.
 It is compiled from the VS2019 branch.